plt109/deficithawks/README.md

 ## Caveats

 If you want to play around with deficit hawks, this code may not be the ideal place to start.
-Although [cylinder.ipynb](https://github.com/JelleAalbers/deficithawks/blob/main/cylinder.ipynb) could be helpful, the other notebooks mainly test different scenarios in bulk.
+Although [cylinder.ipynb](https://github.com/JelleAalbers/deficithawks/blob/main/cylinder.ipynb) can be helpful, the other notebooks mainly test different scenarios in bulk.

 Instead, you may prefer to use your favourite inference software (whether that is [RooFit](https://root.cern/manual/roofit/), [zfit](https://github.com/zfit/zfit), [pyhf](https://github.com/scikit-hep/pyhf), etc.) to brew your own deficit hawk.
 All you need is the ability to: